 Although the origin is not completely certain, it is clear that the kaftan-styled garment was once extremely valuable.
 The bright red colour originates from American cochineal, one of the world’s most exclusive dyes in the seventeenth century.
 The fibres in the garment are very fragile.

-The robe will be on display in a new, spectacular exhibition from the end of 2022 onwards..
+The robe is on display in the new, spectacular exhibition Palmwood Wreck.

 NB: Research continues to be conducted into the collection.
 For this reason, this article may contain obsolete information or outdated insights.